simon-clement/schwarz_discrete_convergence/README.md

     ./main.py [ARG]
 ```

-where ARG is one of the arguments {test, debug, figure}
+Where ARG is one of the arguments {test, debug, figure, clean, figname}.
-and where the completion can be used for the argument.

 ### Use the code
 To make a figure that is inside the pdf, just use the argument figure: